FAQs

 Refer to the Health Service Directory located on the “HS directory” page on the GNMP website.

-Do I need to submit documents to the Health Services as well?
+Do I need to apply to the Health Services?

 Yes, you must also apply to the Health Services you listed in your GNMP Match application.

 PMCV does not assess applications.
-All candidates must submit the required documents (cover letter, CV, academic transcript, residency documents, placement logs, etc.) to the Health Services preferenced in their GNMP Match application.
+All candidates must submit the required documents (cover letter, CV, academic transcript, residency documents, placement logs, etc.) to the Health Services in the preference list in their GNMP Match application.

 For more information about individual Health Service application requirements, please check the Health Service’s website.